Calabi-Yau completions and orbifold equivalences: Calabi-Yau completions and orbifold equivalences

 \subsection{Dynkin quivers and Ginzburg algebras}

-We now wish to lift Theorem~\ref{thm:ADEOE} to the level of Ginzburg algebras.
-This wish is attainable thanks to (Theorem~\ref{thm:maintheorem} and) the relation between simple singularities and the derived representation theory of ADE type Dynkin quivers established in \cite{kst0511155}.
+We would like to lift Theorem~\ref{thm:ADEOE} to the level of Ginzburg algebras.
+Thanks to the relation between simple singularities and the derived representation theory of ADE type Dynkin quivers established in \cite{kst0511155} this is possible if Assumption~\ref{assump} is satisfied.

 To review this relation let $W^{(\Gamma)}$ be a simple singularity as in~\eqref{eq:simplesing}, and let $Q^{(\Gamma)}$ be a Dynkin quiver of the same ADE type as $W^{(\Gamma)}$.\footnote{$Q^{(\Gamma)}$ is obtained from the corresponding Dynkin diagram~$\Gamma$ in Figure~\ref{fig:DynkinDiagrams} by choosing arbitrary orientations for its edges.} Furthermore, we denote by